jtdaugherty/mathblog/README.md

 do this, some javascript needs to be embedded in the blog pages.
 Disqus works best when you supply it with a page identifier so it can guarantee that comments are post-specific rather than URL-specific.
-The way mathblog makes this possible is by exposing a JavaScript variable to other scripts in your page:
+The way mathblog makes this possible is by exposing a page basename string so you can configure Disqus properly:

-    Blog.pageName = "foobar-baz";

-This variable name can be used by scripts you embed, such as with Disqus comment forms:

-    var disqus_identifier = Blog.pageName;
+    var disqus_identifier = "$post.basename$";

 Controlling Post Order
 ======================